Hilarious One-Star Reviews of Disneyland and Disney World

 So Many Insects

 Sure, this person sees other human beings as insects.
 And sure, they got so fed up that their rant is filled with exclamation points and ALL CAPS.
+They are also blatantly racist against non-English speakers.

 But at least they think the Incredicoaster isn’t bad.
 And isn’t that all that really matters?